edgedb/edgedb/docs/guides/quickstart.rst

   Checking EdgeDB versions...
   Specify the version of EdgeDB to use with this project
-  [default: 1-beta3]:
+  [default: 1-rc2]:
-  > 1-beta3
+  > 1-rc2
   ┌─────────────────────┬───────────────────────────────────────────────┐
   │ Project directory   │ ~/path/to/quickstart                          │
   │ Project config      │ ~/path/to/quickstart/edgedb.toml              │
   │ Schema dir (empty)  │ ~/path/to/quickstart/dbschema                 │
   │ Installation method │ Native System Package                         │
   │ Version             │ 1.0b2+ga7130d5c7.cv202104290000-202105060205  │
-  │ Instance name       │ edgedb_quickstart                             │
+  │ Instance name       │ quickstart                                    │
   └─────────────────────┴───────────────────────────────────────────────┘
   Initializing EdgeDB instance...
   Bootstrap complete.
 Server is up and running now.
   Project initialialized.
-  To connect to edgedb_quickstart, just run `edgedb`.
+  To connect to `quickstart`, just run `edgedb`.

 This did a couple things.